-humidifier smells bad
+Humidifier smells bad

 HVAC

-The answer to 'humidifier smells bad' is that a bad smell coming from your humidifier is usually caused by bacterial growth or mold.
-This can happen when the humidifier is not cleaned and maintained regularly.
-Symptoms may include a musty, stale, or unpleasant odor coming from the unit.
+The answer to 'humidifier smells bad' is that a smelly humidifier is often caused by bacterial growth or mineral buildup.
+This can happen when the humidifier is not cleaned and maintained properly.
+Symptoms include a foul, musty odor coming from the unit.
+The solution is to clean and disinfect the humidifier regularly following the manufacturer's instructions.
+This usually involves soaking the tank and other components in a vinegar or bleach solution to kill bacteria and remove mineral deposits.

 Step-by-Step Guide